-What are Mortgage Rates?
+What are Mortgage Interest Rates?

 Mortgage rates can be fixed for the life of the loan or “adjust” regularly.
-Click here to learn the difference between a Fixed Rate Mortgage vs. Adjustable Rate Mortgage.
+Click here to learn the difference between a Fixed Rate Mortgage vs. an Adjustable Rate Mortgage.